FatemaSultana85/Mini-Weather-Station-with-Eco-Friendly-Features/README.md

 ### Project Title:
-Weather Station
+Mini Weather Station with Eco-Friendly Features

 ### Description:
-Weather warnings are important forecasts because they are used to protect life and property.
-The goal was to build a mini weather station where temperature, humidity, air pressure, raindrop, a warning will be captured and real-time will also be shown.
+Weather warnings are essential forecasts because they protect people and property.
+The goal is to create a tiny weather station that records temperature and warnings while also displaying real-time data.
+Also, Bangladesh is an agricultural country and hence there is a steady need to utilize technology for the betterment of production.
+Our goal is to make it easier to irrigate crops or plants so that they get enough water and that the moisture in the soil is appropriate for proper growth.

 ### Required Components